eoap/inference-eoap/docs/cwl-workflow/scope.md

 ### Orchestrating CWL CommandLineTools

-The CWL `CommandLineTool`s wrapping the water bodies detection command-line tools had a single CWL class.
+The CWL `CommandLineTool`s wrapping the inference command-line tools had a single CWL class.

 An Application Package must include at least one CWL `Workflow` class orchestrating the CWL `CommandLineTool` above.